Chapter 22: Betrayals

 As David wrote, some of his fears lifted.

 “We’ll meet the elders in Dunis Glen on the full moon.
-We leave tomorrow,” Drake said.
+We leave tomorrow.
+It is at least a six-day ride to Dunis Glen if the weather cooperates,” Drake said.

-By early morning, Drake’s staff had their horses, provisions, and gear ready.
+By early morning, Drake’s servants had their horses, provisions, and gear ready.

 The Border Inn, Mestelina